Democratic lawmakers angry with what they saw in South Texas

 "The administration is arguing that by inflicting this harm, on children and parents, this stress, they're sending a message, a deterrent message, for people not to seek asylum in the United States," he said.
 "What they're doing is making it very difficult for people seeking asylum to actually cross at the legal border points."

-And Pocan blasted CNN Nielsen's tweets on the issue of separating kids from their parents.
+And Pocan blasted Nielsen's tweets on the issue of separating kids from their parents.

 "Donald Trump made this decision.
 He basically admitted at the end of last week he did this for leverage.
 It's a typical Donald Trump, inhumane, win-at-all-costs measure," he said.